-As Google AdSense Certified Partners we encounter this pitch weekly.
+As Google Certified Publishing Partners we encounter this pitch monthly.
 Although we’re trained and qualified by Google, we’re employed by site owners and our first allegiance is to helping them earn more through advertising.
-It might be surprising then that we rarely use these networks.
+It might be surprising then that we rarely use the networks who make these claims.
 Whilst there are many situations where adding additional networks into the mix can result in higher yield, this particular sales approach relies on a bit of a three card trick.

 So, where’s the lady?